Date published 06/11/2017

 No matter your company size, auto-attendant is one of the most important features to have with your phone system.
 This feature ensures that every call is routed and answered.
 It is important to make sure you convey the right message at this point, as it’s the first impression a prospective customer will make of your business.

-In the ideal world, a real person would be able to answer the phone and do the job of auto-attendant every time.
+In an ideal world, a real person would be able to answer the phone and do the job of auto-attendant every time.
 This is not always possible, as there may be too many callers and customers will be left on hold.

 Auto-attendant will direct the caller in the right direction, so they speak to the right person and precious time is not wasted.
 The ‘I’ve-been-forgotten’ factor is eliminated for the customer.

-By having a cloud-based PBX system you could utilise this feature and maintain a high level of customer satisfaction.
+By having a Cloud-based PBX system you could utilise this feature and maintain a high level of customer satisfaction.

 Having the hunt group feature on your telephone system means that less time will be wasted directing a call.
 A hunt group is how phone calls are distributed from a single telephone number to a group of several telephone lines – it’s an algorithm that selects which line receives the call.